duncangeere/gridofpoints/README.md

 If you get an 'error: init' on load, then make sure you have a Grid plugged in.
 The script doesn't function without one.
 If you have a Grid plugged in and you're still seeing this error then post below with details of what Grid you're using and how it's connected to your Norns.

-## Version history
+## version history

 ### v1.9

-A few changes.
+Some substantial changes!
 First and foremost is a new engine that crossfades between sine and square on the y-axis.
 You can now tweak the exact engine parameters in the params menu too.
 In addition, the k2 and k3 buttons now move in fifths rather than octaves, for greater performability.
-Finally, the top row of the grid is now taken up by a row of preset note/scale combinations that you can switch between.
-Long press to save, short press to load.
-The first preset is populated with a C minor pentatonic scale by default.
+Finally, the top row of the grid is now taken up by a row of note/scale combinations that you can switch between.
+Long press (two seconds) to save, short press to load.
+The first button is populated with a C minor pentatonic scale by default.

 ### v1.8